 Federal Housing Administration

-The previous listed options are limited to certain groups, meaning that only the select group that qualifies are eligible; however, the Federal Housing Administration offers a low down payment option to the general public.
+The previously listed options are limited to certain groups, meaning that only the select group that qualifies is eligible; however, the Federal Housing Administration offers a low down payment option to the general public.

 Buying a home in Central Ohio?

 Thinking about buying a home?
-Whether you’re looking for a condo or a single family detached home, we can find the right home for you.
-Contact Columbus, Ohio Realtor Rita Boswell at 614-547-3229 to get started!
+Whether you’re looking for a condo or a single-family detached home, we can find the right home for you.
+Contact Columbus, Ohio Realtor Rita Boswell at 614-830-9767 to get started!